Welcome Faculty and Staff

 Student Counseling & Wellness can...

-- Answer questions concerning steps to take in assisting students in coming to Student Counseling & Wellness.
+- Answer questions concerning steps to take in assisting students visiting the Student Counseling & Wellness Services Office.

-- Offer you information about counseling concerns and problems in general.
+- Offer you information about common mental health concerns.

 Student Counseling & Wellness cannot...

-- Say whether a student is being seen here or has kept an appointment.
+- Confirm or deny whether a student is being seen here or has kept an appointment.

 - Discuss treatment plans or progress.